Refinancing Your Condo: A Guide To Rates And Everything You Need To Know

-Is your primary residence a condo?
+Is your primary residence a condominium?
 Do you think you want to refinance?
 A refinance can benefit you in a number of ways and potentially help save you thousands of dollars over the course of your loan.

 Should You Refinance Your Condo?

+Before jumping into the refi process, think about why and when you want to refinance.
 You might want to refinance your condo for a few different reasons, such as:

-Lowering Your Monthly Premium
+Lowering Your Monthly Payment

 You give yourself more time to pay off your loan if you refinance to a longer term.
 This lowers the amount of money you need to pay on your mortgage each month.
-A refinance might be for you if you want to put more money toward your retirement account or you’re working toward another financial goal.
+A refinance might be for you if you want to put more money toward your retirement account or if you’re working toward another financial goal.
 However, keep in mind that you’ll pay more in interest over time if you choose a longer term.

 Paying Off Your Loan Faster